pranjalworm/pranjalworm.github.io/content/travel-diaries/gokarna.md

 </div>

 I've seen this kulfi vendor cycling on the main beach multiple times across my visits.
-I've never seen him up close and I have no idea what he looks like, but the next I see him, I am definitely going to him this photograph.
-I have a hunch that he will like it.
+I've never seen him up close and I have no idea what his face looks like, but I think I'll recognise him the next I see him, I am going to give him this photograph.
+I have a hunch that he'll like it.

 <div class="post-image-wrapper">